 Here are our Top Ten Arctic Ocean Facts for Kids with lots of useful info for school projects or to get inspired for your next travels.
 Read here what you definitely should know about the Arctic Ocean.

-2. Name: The Arctic Ocean derives its name from the word 'arktos' which means 'bear' in Greek.
+2. Name: The Arctic Ocean derives its name from the Greek word 'arktos' which means 'bear'.

 3. Size: How big is the Arctic Ocean?
 The Arctic Ocean is the smallest ocean on earth and covers less than 3% of the earth’s surface.
 Much of the ocean is covered by ice, however the thickness of the ice varies depending on the season.

 4. Depth: How deep is the Arctic Ocean?
 The average depth is about 1,038 m/ 3,406 ft - which makes it much less deep than the Southern Ocean is.
 The deepest point is the Litke deep with 5,450 m/ 17,880 ft.

 The ocean has deep trenches and also some ridges, the biggest ridge is Lomonosov Ridge which divides the ocean into the Amerasian basin and the Eurasian basin.